ritwikgurrala/Img_Lab/README.rst

 .. image:: https://img.shields.io/badge/lang-jp-green.svg
         :target: https://github.com/tzutalin/labelImg/blob/master/readme/README.jp.rst

-LabelImg is a graphical image annotation tool.
+Img_Lab is a graphical image annotation tool.

 It is written in Python and uses Qt for its graphical interface.